Microphones: Comb Filtering 1

 λ = v / f = 344/20,000 = 17.2mm

 Now imagine that you are one cycle of 20kHz.
-You’re still racing through the air at 344m/s, of course, and now there are 20,000 of you joined end-to-end every second!
-However, each of you is a tiny 17.2mm long.
+You’re still racing through the air at 344m/s, of course, but now there are 20,000 of you joined end-to-end every second and each of you is a tiny 17.2mm long.
 If you’re lucky you might make it to the other side of the room without being absorbed by the air.
 A pane of glass or a simple plasterboard wall is a serious obstacle that you’re going to bounce off, just like a light beam reflecting off a mirror.
 If the surface has a rough textured finish you’re going to get scattered in numerous directions, similar to a light beam reflecting off a mirrorball at a dance party.
 If you encounter a sheet of open cell foam, some heavy drapes, a carpeted floor, some cushioned furniture, a fleece hoodie or some band members sporting respectable ‘fros, you’re going to be absorbed into non-existence and so are thousands of other cycles behind you.
 All of those absorptive obstacles spell ‘Game Over’ for 20kHz.
 Sustaining and distributing high frequencies within a room is difficult – that is also why we have acousticians.

 Although we cannot see or touch sound, the concepts of frequency, period, velocity and wavelength help to give it dimension and make it more tangible.